Major League Baseball luxury tax: Tax rates

 Just as with the old system, teams would have to pay a percentage of every dollar their payroll exceeded the set threshold.
 The 2002 CBA introduced a progressive taxation system.
-The 2006 CBA continued to refine the system, introducing the concept of needing to surpass the threshold in consecutive years for the penalty to increase, meaning if a team falls below the threshold one year the penalty resets the next year to the "first offense" penalty.
+The 2006 CBA continued to refine the system, introducing the concept of needing to surpass the threshold in consecutive years for the penalty to increase, meaning if a team falls below the threshold one year the penalty resets the next year to the first-level penalty.
 The 2012 CBA, after seeing teams go over more than three times, added a fourth taxation level when teams went over the limit four or more times.
 The 2016 CBA removed this fourth tier, opting instead to raise the third tier's tax rate.
 The 2016 CBA also added two surcharge thresholds, with teams paying surcharge rates on top of the luxury tax owed.
+The surcharge rate for teams over the threshold from 2017–2021 was 12% for the first threshold, and 45% (or 42.5% if a first-time CBT payer) for the second.